RobTillaart/ACS712/README.md

 #### Midpoint

+The midPoint is the (raw) zero-reference for all current measurements.
+It is defined in steps of the ADC and is typical around half the **MAX_ADC** value defined in the constructor.
+So for a 10 bit ADC a number between 500..525 is most likely.

 Since 0.3.0 all midPoint functions return actual midPoint.

 - **uint16_t setMidPoint(uint16_t midPoint)** sets midpoint for the ADC conversion.
 - **uint16_t autoMidPoint(float frequency = 50, uint16_t cycles = 1)** Auto midPoint,
 assuming zero DC current or any AC current.
+The function takes the average of many measurements during one or more full cycles.
-Note the function blocks for at least 2 periods.
+Note the function therefore blocks for at least 2 periods.
-By increase the number of cycles it averages multiple measurements, possibly getting a better midPoint.
+By increasing the number of cycles the function averages even more measurements, possibly resulting in a better midPoint.
+Idea is that noise will average out.
 This function is mandatory for measuring AC.
   - 0.2.2 frequencies other than 50 and 60 are supported.
   - 0.2.8 the parameter cycles allow to average over a number of cycles.